When women don’t initiate sex, it can end up confusing men

 5. I take it as a challenge to pay more attention to us

 It gets odd sometimes.
 You start doubting yourself.
 Am I not attractive?
 Is something wrong?
 I usually take it as a challenge.
 I start working out more and pay her compliments and arrange surprises.
 She says she loves them.
 I feel like sometimes some people do certain things in a relationship and it’s like their designated responsibility.
 She always drives, makes sure that we both are taking our medicines on time.
 I do the shopping for the house and I initiate the sex.
 It’s that normal.
 I don’t think sex has to be this over the top event all the time.
-It’s a very important part of a relationship and I don’t mind being the person who’s in charge of making sure we pay attention to it.
+It’s an essential part of a relationship, and I don’t mind being the person who’s in charge of making sure we pay attention to it.

-6. I think it is mutual effort
+6. I think it is a mutual effort

 Well, I feel like the whole myth that men are always horny needs to go if we’re having this conversation.
 I think the ways of initiation are different for men and women.
 Women can be direct too, but they are more subtle.
 Men might just be missing the hints.
-I think we all initiate sex but just in a different way.
-I think as more and more conversations about gender happen, we’ll realise this.
+I think we all initiate sex but only in a different way.
+I feel as more and more conversations about gender happen, we’ll realise this.
 This seems like a non-issue to me.
-I don’t want to belittle someone else’s feelings but I feel like the way my girlfriend looks at me, or a subtle touch to my arm, or the response that I get in the form of excitement, isn’t that initiation too?
+I don’t want to belittle someone else’s feelings, but I feel like the way my girlfriend looks at me, or a subtle touch to my arm, or the response that I get in the form of excitement, isn’t that initiation too?
 I don’t think it’s a job only one of you can do, it’s mutual.